70154055-khizra/Automated-Semester-CGPA-Planner/README.md

 ---

-License
+## License

-This project is developed for educational and learning purposes.
+This project is for educational purposes only.